The First President of Japan: Publication

 The writer Yoshiki Hidaka, a political analyst of Japan–United States relations, worked along with illustrator Ryuji Tsugihara in The First President of Japan.
 The seinen manga was published in the Bart magazine of the publisher Shueisha between 1998 and 2000.
 In Japan, it was first published in tankōbon format through a single omnibus edition in December 1998.
 Then a new edition of three volumes was published through the Super Playboy Comics label from December 1999 to April 2000.
 An American edition was published by Gutsoon!
 Entertainment on its magazine Raijin Comics, starting from the second issue in January 2003.
 The graphic novel version had four volumes that were published between July 9, 2003, and January 6, 2004.

-A spin-off series, also written by Hidaka, but this time illustrated by Kenji Yoshida, was published under the name The President of Japan: Sakuraza Gamantarō (日本国大統領 桜坂満太郎, Nippon Koku Daitōryō Sakurazaka Mantarō).
+A spin-off series, also written by Hidaka, but this time illustrated by Kenji Yoshida, was published under the name The President of Japan: Sakurazaka Mantarō (日本国大統領 桜坂満太郎, Nippon Koku Daitōryō Sakurazaka Mantarō).
 Serialized in Shinchosha's magazine Weekly Comic Bunch, it spawned sixteen tankōbon published between November 9, 2003, and September 8, 2006.